jmadden/OAuth2-Workflow/README.md

 - Waits for page elements to load.
 - Add the access token from local storage into OAuth2 Bearer token part of the page.
-- Adding this should update the request generate with the access token. - **CURRENTLY BROKEN**
+- Adding this should update the request generate with the access token.

 Example endpoing: https://jim-group-sandbox.readme.io/reference/listconnectionpaths